2010 - Economic Impact of the Historic Environment

 The impact of heritage attractions

 Research for 'Heritage Counts 2010' examined the impact of investment in heritage attractions on the wider economy.
-It found that investment in 72 heritage attractions by English Heritage, Heritage Lottery Fund and National Trust had created £197 million in additional visitor spend, and that on average half of all employment generated by heritage attractions are in the wider economy.
+It found that investment in 72 heritage attractions by English Heritage, Heritage Lottery Fund (now National Lottery Heritage Fund) and National Trust had created £197 million in additional visitor spend, and that on average half of all employment generated by heritage attractions are in the wider economy.

 It also provided specific economic impact data from investment at five English Heritage and National Trust visitor sites – Anglesey Abbey, Dover Castle, Down House, Kenilworth Castle and Tyntesfield House. £23.4 million of investment was responsible for 329 jobs annually and contributed £9.8 million to regional Gross Value Added annually.